anton-macit/aws-telegram-bot/README.md

 ### Around queue properties

 It's planned that one message should be processed not more than 20 seconds in total.
-Our consumer will receive 5 messages maximum as a batch request.
-Thereby every message will be processed after 100 seconds maximum.
-Let's have a visibility timeout for 2 minutes.
+Our consumer will receive only one messages maximum as a batch request.
+Let's have a visibility timeout for 1 minutes.

+Unprocessable messages have to be skipped, it will be sent to dead-letter queue.
+This one should be monitored.

 It's not planned to guarantee to process all messages.
 If there are some troubles with processing - old messages could be dropped.
 Let's have a message retention period of 1 hour.